The Largest Marine Catastrophe on the Great Lakes

 In simulations of NOAA’s storm, the estimated wind gusts exceeded “hurricane-force” (greater than 74 mph), which happened during extended periods over Lakes Huron, Erie, eastern Superior, and Lake Michigan.
 Huron: 10 hours, Superior: 20 hours, Michigan: 13 hours, Erie: 16 hours.

 Waves likely doubled in height from the afternoon to the evening of November 9th.
 Waves were especially deadly around the mouth of Saginaw Bay, whereas several large ships encountered incredible winds and waves.
-From 6 pm to Midnight on November 9th is considered the deadliest in Great Lakes history.
-Nine 9 large ships and over 200 crew and passengers were lost.
-Of those, eight ships and 187 lives were lost over southern Lake Huron in the Freshwater Fury of the 1913 Great Lakes Storm.
+Thus, from 6 pm to Midnight on November 9th is considered the most lethal in Great Lakes history.
+Nine large vessels and over 200 crew and passengers were lost.
+Eight ships and 187 lives were lost over southern Lake Huron in the Freshwater Fury of the 1913 Great Lakes Storm.

 Video of 1913 Great Storm